 - If you want to extend the activity, have a group discussion after about the different opinions on current events held by class members.

-- Also consider assigning a short essay or opinion paper for homework based on one of the things from class for a writing activity.
+- Also, consider assigning a short essay or opinion paper for homework based on one of the things from class for a writing activity.

-Did you like these English Interview Activity?
+Did you like this English Interview Activity?

 Yes?
 Thought so.
 Then you’re going to love this book that you can find over on Amazon: 101 ESL Activities for Teenagers and Adults.
 The key to better English classes is a wide variety of interactive and engaging games and activities.
 This book will help you do that in style.